More asanas does not mean better, everyone meets their obstacle at one point. That’s where yoga starts, that’s where I meet students.

 In 2003 she started teaching ashtanga yoga to children in Auroville.
 In 2004 she opened Ashtanga Yoga Auroville with Chad Herst, where she ran a regular daily Mysore style program in the mornings, teaching teenagers in the afternoons and also offering Patanjali Yoga Sutras chanting classes.
 Monica also travels around the world to offer classes and workshops (see SCHEDULE page).

-In September 2017 Monica opened Mysore Berlin where she now teaches full-time.
+In September 2017 Monica opened Mysore Berlin where she taught until July 2018”.

 Monica first received Guruji and Sharath’s blessings and authorization to teach in 2007.
 In 2009 she received the Authorization Level 2 to teach up to Full Intermediate (2nd) Series.
 In 2010 and 2012 she was also an assistant teacher of Sharath Jois at KPJAYI in Mysore for a total of 3 months.
 She is currently studying Advanced A or the 3rd series of the Ashtanga yoga system with Sri Sharath at the KPJAYI in Mysore.
 With deep gratitude and respect, she shares the teachings as she has been taught by them.